 American Indian Changing Spirits’ Mission is to provide culturally relevant, community-based outreach and education, with evidence-based recovery programing focused on American Indians who suffer from drug & alcohol addiction and/or dependency.

 Our vision is to create an environment where American Indians can lead balanced, healthy, productive and happy lives.

-American Indian Changing Spirits is a Residential Recovery Program targeting American Indian men who suffer from alcohol and/or drug addiction.
+American Indian Changing Spirits is a Residential Recovery Program targeting American Indian men and women who suffer from alcohol and/or drug addiction.

 American Indian Changing Spirits is a non-profit program that does not discriminate and does not deny services based on race, ethnic background, religion, sexual orientation, national origin, or the ability to pay.
 A residency is expected to fully benefit from services provided by American Indian Changing Spirits.

 Individuals with convictions or pending sentencing for domestic violence/violent crimes will be referred to an appropriate agency.